 Green Bits will also automatically mark as Not For Sale any item that has a quantity of zero for 120 days or more.
 Read more here.

 How the Prevent Sales setting works

 If this setting is turned off, Green Bits will allow you to sell any SKU in your inventory regardless of quantity level, dropping into the negatives if the count reaches zero.

 If you find that you do in fact have more inventory on hand than you thought, or there was some error in the count, you can still mark the SKU as For Sale again and adjust the quantity.

 Closing a package (does not apply to Washington stores)

-As a general practice, we recommend that an inventory manager periodically visit the Packages in Back Office and perform an audit of all packages that have reached zero quantity (you can sort quantity from lowest to highest by clicking the "Quantity" column header).
+As a general practice, we recommend that an inventory manager periodically visit the Packages in Back Office and perform an audit of all packages that have reached zero quantity (you can sort quantity from lowest to highest by clicking Quantity).